BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2021-08-1-personas.md

 To ensure that personas are effective and useful:
 * Share them
-* Reference them when creating [user journeys]
+* Reference them when creating [user journeys](http://digital-planning.glpages.ad.nerc.ac.uk/design-toolkit/docs/33-user-journey-templates/)
-* Create usability tests that are targetted at specific personas
+* Create usability tests that are targeted at specific personas

 > If you are working with sensitive data or information consider creating **anti-personas** as well.
 Anti-personas are groups of people who might try to misuse your product or service.